Young-N-Ambitious/yna_frontend/CONTRIBUTING.md

              * (chore): (updating grunt tasks etc; no production code change)
         *  The description/name is the name or title descripting the changes you made.
    * Push your changes to your forked repo by running `git push --set-upstream origin <branch name>`
-   * On Github create a pull request, all pull requests _must_ target the `development` branch of the repository.
+   * On Github create a pull request, all pull requests _must_ target the `dev` branch of the repository.

 # IMPORTANT BEFORE MAKING PULL REQUEST
-On Github create a pull request, all pull requests _must_ target the `development` branch of the repository.
+On Github create a pull request, all pull requests _must_ target the `dev` branch of the repository.

 ## Testing